(Photo courtesy of Andy Morrison)

 In 2015, due to closure of my local film lab as well as ongoing back problems due to carrying a lot of weight, I decided to look into a digital system when Canon announced the 50 MP 5DSR.
 After much testing with this camera, I was impressed with results that far surpassed previously-available digital SLR bodies, and decided to make the change.
 I've outfitted the camera with a full range of lenses, including many super high-quality Zeiss models.
 I've found that my photographic vision has encompassed many new techniques since the addition of digital format, most of which were not possible with large film formats.

 After obtaining the 5DSR, I added a Sony A7RII mirrorless body.
-With resolution nearly as high as the 5DSR, it can do many things either inconvenient or impossible to do with the Canon, including use of a huge array of lenses from other camera systems both past and present.
+With resolution nearly as high as the 5DSR, it can do many things either inconvenient or impossible to do with the Canon, including using a huge array of lenses from other camera systems both past and present.
 I took to it immediately, and find myself using not only my Canon-mount Zeiss lenses, but also a further set of its own E-mount Zeiss lenses, plus many "legacy" lenses from other systems, chosen for their interesting bokeh and other visual rendering effects when used wide open.
-In particular, I use this setup for floral abstracts, an interest that I've acquired since moving to digital capture.
+In particular, I use this setup for floral abstracts (see Bokeh Artistry), an interest that I've acquired since moving to digital capture.

 CUSTOM PHOTOSHOP WORK and PRINTING SERVICES- I offer custom Photoshop and Printing services to optimize your images to your specifications - click link for full details!

 Please step into my galleries and have a look around.
 This website contains representative samples of my work; if you are seeking a particular image or subject, don't hesitate to ask.
 This is a work in progress and will be regularly updated.
 If you'd like to send email, I welcome your correspondence!